^

 • the nature of the patient's diet;

-• the use of unusual products;
+• consumption of unusual foods;

-• a sharp change in diet;
+• a sudden change in diet;

-• taking medicines, vitamin and mineral supplements;
+• taking medications, vitamin and mineral supplements;

-• the appearance of unusual taste preferences;
+• the emergence of unusual taste preferences;

 • episodes of regurgitation and vomiting.

-In the physical examination of children with suspected hypotrophy, it is necessary to assess the condition of the skin and its appendages:
+During a physical examination of children with suspected hypotrophy, it is necessary to assess the condition of the skin and its appendages:

-• the presence of rash, petechia;
+• presence of rash, petechiae;

 • condition of teeth.

-Symptoms of a deficiency of macro- and micronutrients
+Symptoms of macro- and micronutrient deficiency

 Symptoms